MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 -   Restoring an environment requires **1 GB capacity** available.
 See [Do we have any database size restriction to take a backup or restore an organization through user interface (UI) or API?](#do-we-have-any-database-size-restriction-to-take-a-backup-or-restore-an-organization-through-user-interface-ui-or-api).

--   Backup and Restore operations only work with source and target environments must have Dataverse.
+-   Back up and restore operations only work with source and target environments must have Dataverse.
 Learn more: [Add a Microsoft Dataverse database](create-database.md)

--   If you do not have sufficient storage, see [Add Microsoft Dataverse storage capacity](add-storage.md) how to request more storage here.
+-   If you don't have sufficient storage, see [Add Microsoft Dataverse storage capacity](add-storage.md) how to request more storage here.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]